antonio-antuan/vk-auth/README.md

 # Vk-auth.

-Crate allows you to retrieve access token to API with just phone/email, password and app_id;
+Crate allows you to retrieve access token to API with just phone/email, password and app_id.
+For usage example see `examples/main.rs`.

 ## Example
 ```